-The converter(s) of each Type B, Type C and Type D Power Park Module or HVDC Equipment is permitted to block upon fault clearance in order to mitigate against the risk of instability that would otherwise occur due to transient overvoltage excursions.
-Figure ECC.16.3.16(a) and Figure ECC.16.3.16(b) shows the impact of variations in fault clearance time which shall be no greater than 140ms.
+Each Type B, Type C and Type D Power Park Module or HVDC Equipment shall be designed to reduce the risk of transient over voltage levels arising following clearance of the fault and in order to mitigate the risk of any form of instability which could result.
+EU Generators or HVDC System Owners shall be permitted to block or employ other means where the anticipated transient overvoltage would otherwise exceed the maximum permitted values specified in ECC.6.1.7.
+Figure ECC.16.3.16(b) and Figure ECC.16.3.16(c) shows the impact of variations in fault clearance time.
+For main protection operating times this would not exceed 140ms.
 The requirements for the maximum transient overvoltage withstand capability and associated time duration, shall be agreed between the EU Code User and The Company as part of the Bilateral Agreement.
-Where the EU Code User is able to demonstrate to The Company that blocking is required in order to prevent the risk of transient over voltage excursions as specified in ECC.6.3.16.1.5.
-EU Generators and HVDC System Owners are required to both advise and agree with The Company of the control strategy, which must also include the approach taken to deblocking.
-Notwithstanding this requirement, EU Generators and HVDC System Owners should be aware of their requirement to fully satisfy the fault ride through requirements specified in ECC.6.3.15.
+Where the EU Code User is able to demonstrate to The Company that blocking or other control strategies are required in order to prevent the risk of transient over voltage excursions as specified in ECC.6.3.16.1.5, EU Generators and HVDC System Owners are required to both advise and agree with The Company the control strategy, which must also include the approach taken to de-blocking